moorepants/dissertation/systemidentification.rst

 - The neuromuscular frequency stays relatively constant just below 30 rad/s barring the higher variability in the low speed runs.
 - The gains may be predicted with simple linear relationships.

+.. todo:: Forumlas for the gains and a plot of eigenvalue of forward speed with repect to those formulas for the closed loop system.
+Make sure you no where the L-P model numbers are.
+Maybe make them explicit again in this section.

+.. todo:: Plot of gains versus speed (theorectical) for the L-P model instead of the whipple model.

 Loop Shaping
 ~~~~~~~~~~~~